cobrauf/grocery-budget-assistant/README.md

 # Grocery-Buddy 🛒

-**Your smart companion for tracking grocery deals and managing your shopping budget.**
+**Your smart companion for tracking grocery deals.**

 ## Overview

 Grocery-Buddy is a full-stack web application designed to help users discover the best grocery deals from various retailers.
 Users can browse promotions, filter by store or category, save their favorite items, and get an overview of when deals expire.
 The goal is to make grocery shopping more efficient and budget-friendly.
+(This is a DEMO that currently shows grocery deals for a specific region only.)

 ## Key Features